pk49800/awesome-linux/README.md

-# Linux setting and tweaks
+# Linux settings and tweaks